anilev6/TheMusicQuizBot/README.md

 - `/start` the bot
 - `/cancel` if needed
 - `/menu` for the teacher
-- to upload audio, teacher simply drops it to the chat
+- to upload audio, a teacher simply drops it to the chat

 ### TODO

 - [   ] Address the issue where not all mp3 files can be encoded into a format readable by iOS; for other systems, it's always readable.

 - [   ] Explore the possibility of scaling this bot for many teachers.

 - [   ] Consider [switching to webhooks](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Webhooks) for improved performance.

 - [   ] Develop a comprehensive data privacy notice.

 *Stay tuned for more updates, I wish I had more time...*